culanomeara/adventureswithwood/README.md

 ## Frameworks

 * [Bootstrap](https://getbootstrap.com/) - Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
-It contains HTML, CSS and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components..
+It contains HTML, CSS and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.
 * [Django](https://www.djangoproject.com/) - Django is a free and open-source, Python-based web framework that follows the model–template–views architectural pattern.

 [Back to top](<#contents>)